Shadyelm1/cf_ai_dev_rag/README.md

 # Cloudflare Workers RAG Assistant

-A RAG (Retrieval-Augmented Generation) powered documentation assistant built with Cloudflare Workers AI.
-This project demonstrates how to build an intelligent chatbot that can answer questions about Cloudflare Workers using vector similarity search and AI-powered responses.
+A RAG  powered documentation assistant built with Cloudflare Workers AI.
+This project shows how to build an intelligent chatbot that can answer questions about Cloudflare Workers using vector similarity search and AI-powered responses.

 ## Features